Skip to main content

 • Externalising method (addressing the category of youths with impulse control difficulties): youths will undergo training focusing on Anger Management and Improving Attention.

-The SEC Revision Classes are aimed at young people who do not attain a passing grade 1 to 5 (1 being the highest) in the SEC mandatory subjects.
+• The SEC Revision Classes are aimed at young people who do not attain a passing grade 1 to 5 (1 being the highest) in the SEC mandatory subjects.
 Revision classes are provided in core subjects such as Maltese, English, Mathematics, Physics and Biology and students can apply for up to three subjects.
-These classes are provided free of charge during the summer period and last for five weeks.
-At the end of the classes, participants sit for an exam and are encouraged to enrol in a post-secondary educational institution.
+These classes are free of charge during the summer period and last five weeks.
+Participants sit for an exam at the end of the classes and are encouraged to enrol in a post-secondary educational institution.

-in addition to the above-mentioned schemes, job coaches within Jobsplus offer important services at different phases of the job search, transfer to schemes or employment.
-Most cases followed by a job coach are triggered by the Employment Advisor who asks specifically for the assistance of the job coach once potential issues are identified either during the initial profiling of the client or subsequent reviews.
+In addition to the above-mentioned schemes, job coaches within Jobsplus offer important services at different phases of the job search, transfer to schemes, or employment.
+Most cases followed by a job coach are triggered by the Employment Advisor, who asks specifically for the job coach's assistance once potential issues are identified either during the client's initial profiling or subsequent reviews.

 There are other cases whereby the client would be following a scheme and either the trainer, or the course co-ordinator, the client himself, or any other professional such as a Youth/ Social worker identify the need of a job coach and thus the job coach will conduct the Readiness Assessment.
 This is one of the tools that the job coach uses to be able to build a relationship and establish a way forward how to help the client to overcome the obstacles hindering employment.
-Eventually, the client can also point out what kind of job s/he is looking for and this is put to test through any of the schemes mentioned above.
+Eventually, the client can also point out what kind of job s/he is looking for, which is tested through any of the schemes mentioned above.

-The job coaches liaise with the employer throughout the placement and if need be even once the client is employed in order to focus also on the retention of employment.
-Thus, the job coach continues to monitor the individual so if a problem arises, such a job coach will intervene and implement job crafting.
-The aim remains the employability of the client and retention in the open labour market.
+The job coaches liaise with the employer throughout the placement and, if need be, even once the client is employed to focus on employment retention.
+Thus, the job coach continues to monitor the individual, so if a problem arises, such a job coach will intervene and implement job crafting.
+The aim remains the client's employability and retention in the open labour market.

-The job coach can eventually refer to other professionals as well, such as social workers, psychologists or psychiatrists when deemed necessary.
-Surely, this will not create any dependency of the client on the job coaches but will help the client to become as independent as possible, by building self-confidence and becoming a problem solver in his/her own capacity.
+The job coach can eventually refer to other professionals, such as social workers, psychologists or psychiatrists, when deemed necessary.
+This will not create any dependency of the client on the job coaches but will help the client become as independent as possible by building self-confidence and becoming a problem solver in his/her capacity.

 Targeted initiative specific newsletters are sent out to a database including educators, school psychosocial teams and senior management schools’ staff.
 These newsletters are in turn uploaded to the schools’ internal platform and disseminated to parents and students alike.